 Security is a major concern when designing web apps.
 And I am not talking about DDOS protection, using a strong password or 2 step verification.
 I am talking about the biggest threat to a web app.
-It is known as CSRF short for Cross Site Resource Forgery.
+It is known as CSRF short for Cross Site Request Forgery.

 What is CSRF?

-First thing first, CSRF is short for Cross-Site Resource Forgery.
+First thing first, CSRF is short for Cross-Site Request Forgery.
 It is commonly pronounced as sea-surf and often referred to as XSRF.
 CSRF is a type of attack where various actions are performed on the web app where the victim is logged in without the victim’s knowledge.
 These actions could be anything ranging from simply liking or commenting on a social media post to sending abusive messages to people or even transferring money from the victim’s bank account.

 How CSRF works?